 What is abuse, neglect, exploitation and self-neglect?

-Abuse, neglect, exploitation or self-neglect of a person age 60 or older or adults with disabilities age 18-59 is the least recognized form of family violence.
+Abuse, neglect, exploitation and self-neglect of a person age 60 or older or adults with disabilities age 18-59 is the least recognized form of family violence.

 - Abandonment - means the desertion or willful forsaking of an eligible adult by an individual responsible for the care and custody of that eligible adult under circumstances in which a reasonable person would continue to provide care and custody.